EgonAxel/Barskollen_FrontEnd/README.md

 Kandidatarbete VT2021

+# Barskollen description:
+Bärskollen is a cross-platform application for ios and andriod where users are given the ability to review, preview and get recommendations of Swedish beers.

 # Get started

 Download the 'Barskollen_FrontEnd' repository as a zip (https://github.com/EgonAxel/Barskollen_FrontEnd) and place the folder locally on your computer.